 As we cope with summer heat it is timely to remind students that school is a workplace and that they should dress appropriately for a workplace.
 School is not the beach!
 We want to remind students and parents about clothing that is suitable for the classroom.
 We ask students and parents to help us in maintaining what is now an almost unique non-uniform policy by dressing appropriately.

 When staff feel that it is necessary to intervene in matters of dress they will do so discreetly and address the matter in the context of clothing that is not appropriate for school.
 Parents will also be contacted if dress standards are repeatedly breached.

 Western Springs College has no formal uniform.
-The development of sensible attitudes towards matters of dress and appearance is seen as part of the education process.
+The development of sensible attitudes towards matters of dress and appearance is seen as part of the education process here at Springs.

 All students are encouraged to become involved in cultural groups.
 Ngā Puna o Waiōrea competes very successfully in the two main annual cultural festivals in Auckland.
 Many other cultural groups represent our college community by performing at various concerts and events throughout the year, such as the annual Po Fia Fia Night.

 Active participation in music is the primary aim of the music department.
 Performance of all styles of music is encouraged and students take part in events such as the talent quest, choir, jazz band, assemblies, evening performances, visits to local schools, fundraisers, drama performances, the Smokefree Rock Quest and the Auckland Secondary Schools’ Orchestra and Band Festival.
 The music department staff are supported by ten part-time tutors.
 Students have the opportunity to participate in small group instrumental tuition for flute, keyboard, piano, saxophone, clarinet, trumpet, trombone, cello, double bass, electric bass, drum kit, guitar, violin, viola and voice.